publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

-= 3.2.2 - 29 Jun 2020 =
+= 3.2.2 - 6 Jul 2020 =
 * Fixed : New post creation locked author out of further editing if editing permission restricted by term and necessary term was not selected (now auto-select allowed term if none selected)
+* Fixed : Term-specific Permissions were not applied correctly in some configurations
+* Fixed : Restrictive term-specific Permissions were not correctly negated by permissive term-specific restrictions assigned to another role or group for the same user
+* Compat : Revisions - Revision Permissions assigned for specific categories did not enable editing of existing revisions
+* Compat : Divi - non-Administrators could not edit new page on front end
+* Compat : PublishPress Authors - invalid error message for minimum PressPermit Pro version (note: Permissions is still not fully compatible with PublishPress Authors)
 * Feature : Support capabilities list_posts, list_others_posts, list_pitch_pages, etc. for inclusion in Posts / Pages listing without ability to edit
 * Fixed : Permissions > Settings > Install displayed instructions for restoring a Press Permit Pro 2.6.x installation, even if none was installed (since 3.0)
-* Compat : Divi - non-Administrators could not edit new page on front end

 = 3.2.1 - 1 Jun 2020 =
 * Fixed : Supplemental roles were not effective on some sites